Description

 How EPS Grafit 50 mm Fits Into a Full EWI System

 Within the layered build-up, the 50 mm board installs as a primary insulation layer either on bare substrate or laminated over existing wall finishes.
-Apply adhesive from the EPS adhesives and basecoats range using the circumferential-and-spot method — at 50 mm and above, this pattern is the standard adhesive route, aiming for at least 40 percent contact area between adhesive and substrate to satisfy wind-load design under BS EN 1991-1-4.
-Press the board firmly onto the prepared wall surface in a running-bond pattern, offsetting vertical joints by at least 200 mm row to row with tight butt joints and no gaps exceeding 2 mm.
+Apply adhesive from the EPS adhesives and basecoats range using the circumferential-and-spot method; at 50 mm and above this pattern is the standard adhesive route, aiming for at least 40 percent contact area between adhesive and substrate to satisfy wind-load design under BS EN 1991-1-4.
+Press the board firmly onto the prepared wall in a running-bond pattern, offsetting vertical joints by at least 200 mm row to row with tight butt joints and no gaps exceeding 2 mm.

 After a minimum 24 hours of adhesive cure, secure each board with 6 to 8 mechanical fixings per m² from the fixing accessories range.
 The matching plug at this thickness is the LTX 90 mm polystyrene fixing plug, which delivers 25 to 30 mm of embedment beyond the board and adhesive layer into standard masonry.
-Once fixed, rasp the outer face to create a basecoat key, then embed alkali-resistant fibreglass mesh in fresh basecoat.
-The full layer-by-layer sequence is covered in the complete EWI system build-up and layers explained guide, and the wind-load fixing pattern is detailed in the insulation board fixing pattern and spacing guide.
+Once fixed, rasp the outer face to create a basecoat key, then embed fibreglass mesh in fresh basecoat.
+The full layer-by-layer sequence is set out in the complete EWI system build-up and layers guide, and the wind-load fixing pattern is detailed in the insulation board fixing pattern and spacing guide.

 How EPS Grafit 50 mm Performs in UK Weather — Moisture, Frost, Wind